AmpersandJS/ampersand-model/README.md

 required: true, false (optional)
 default: any (optional)
 setOnce: true, false (optional)
-validator: function (optional)
+test: function (optional)
 allowNull: true, false (optional)

 Note that when defining with an array `type`, `required`, and `default` are the only property attributes you can set.

-If given, validator should be a function that expects the new value, and optionally the new type, of the attribute.
-It should return an error message on failure, and false on success

 If required is true, the attribute will always have a value even if it is not explicitly set or is cleared.
 If a default is given, that will be used.
 If no default is given a default for its data type will be used (e.g. '' for string, {} for object)

 If a default is given, the attribute will default to that value when the model is instantiated.

 If setOnce is true, the attribute will throw an error if anything tries to set its value more than once.

+If given, test should be a function that expects the new value (and optionally the new type) of the attribute.
+It should return an error message on failure, and false on success

 ```js
 props: {